 The larvae grow to a length of about 25mm by maturity.
 When it is their time, they actually leave the plant and find shelter under loose bark, dead leaves or other rubbish at or near the base of the plant.
 They then enter their cocoon stage.

 [NB Another, similar-in-appearance, larvae can sometimes be found.
-Slightly smaller, and a paler version of cactoblastis, Tucamania tapiacola was also introduced into Australia "in the old days" to help control prickly pear.
-It never had the same impact as cactoblastis, but it's still out there, persisting, and annoying the prickly pear.]
+Slightly smaller, and a paler version of cactoblastis, Tucamania tapiacola was introduced into Australia in 1934 for biological control of tiger pear (Dodd 1940).
+It still plays a minor role in controlling tiger pear and common pear (see image, right).

 WHERE AND WHEN TO